Carlo Maria Martini: Contraception

 In April 2006, in response to a very specific question from physician and politician Ignazio Marino, director of the transplant centre of the Thomas Jefferson University Hospital in Philadelphia, Martini opined: "The use of condoms can, in certain situations, be a lesser evil."
 He stressed the particular case of married couples where one has HIV or AIDS.
-But he quickly noted that the principle of the lesser evil in such cases is one thing, and quite another the subject who has to convey those things publicly, thus it is not up to the Church authorities to support condom use publicly, because of "the risk of promoting an irresponsible attitude".
+He quickly noted that the principle of the lesser evil in such cases is one thing, and quite another the subject who has to convey those things publicly, thus it is not up to the Church authorities to support condom use publicly, because of "the risk of promoting an irresponsible attitude".
 The Church is more likely to support other morally sustainable means, such as abstinence.
 On another occasion, the cardinal stated that "I believe the Church's teaching has not been expressed so well. ...
 I am confident we will find some formula to state things better so that the problem is better understood and more adapted to reality."

 In the book Nighttime Conversations in Jerusalem published in 2008, two Jesuits, Georg Sporschill and Carlo Maria Martini, answered critical questions of young people about the risk of faith in a discourse.
-In the book-interview Cardinal Martini stated that "many people have withdrawn from the Church, and the Church from people", due to the 1968 encyclical Humanae vitae which prohibited artificial contraception.
-According to the cardinal, Pope John Paul II followed the path of rigorous application and for some period considered issuing a pontifical declaration under the principle of papal infallibility, concluding that "probably the pope [Benedict XVI] will not revoke the encyclical, but he might write one that would be its continuation.
+In the book interview, Cardinal Martini stated that "many people have withdrawn from the Church, and the Church from people", due to the 1968 encyclical Humanae vitae which prohibited artificial contraception.
+According to the cardinal, Pope John Paul II followed the path of rigorous application and, for some period, considered issuing a pontifical declaration under the principle of papal infallibility, concluding that "probably the pope [Benedict XVI] will not revoke the encyclical, but he might write one that would be its continuation.
 I am firmly convinced that the Church can point out a better way than it did with Humanae vitae.
 Being able to admit one's mistakes and the limitations of one's previous viewpoints is a sign of greatness of soul and of confidence.
 The Church would regain credibility and competence."